younuskhan1/charity-campaign/README.md

-Three features of this project is given below:
+Some key features of this project are given below:

 1. A responsive navbar using pure html & css : I created a reactive and responsive navbar with using just html and vanilla css.
 There is no use of JavaScript in this navbar.